khulnasoft/ThreatMatrix/.github/ISSUE_TEMPLATE/new_analyzer.md

 ---
 name: New Analyzer
-about: A new analyzer to integrate with IntelX
+about: A new analyzer to integrate with ThreatMatrix
 title: "[Analyzer]"
 labels: new_analyzer
 assignees: ''